Some days you wake up chirpy and energetic waiting for the day to begin and some days you arise wishing there were a few more hours left to sleep.

 A recent study shows that in moderation, 300mg of caffeine/day, the amount found in 3-4 cups will not only increase your alertness but also help improve your short term memory and enhance your performance.
 It will help you stay focused during the day and more concentrated at work.

 Here are some additional tips to help you start your day fresh and perform better:

-- A good nights rest is sure to help: 8 hours of sleep are usually enough to help you wake up energized.
-And if you have to get up early, go to bed a little earlier that usual.
+- A good night's rest is sure to help:8 hours of sleep are usually enough to help you wake up energized.
+And if you have to get up early, go to bed a little earlier than usual.
 Even an extra ½ hour of sleep can do wonders.